 Practice Resource - Guidance for virtual verification of your client’s identity using government-issued photo ID and technology.

-Practice Resource - Learn about how to verify an individual’s identity in a physical meeting and a virtual meeting: Client ID & Verification - FAQs.
+Practice Resource - Learn about how to verify an individual’s identity in a physical meeting and a virtual meeting: Client ID & Verification - Frequently asked questions

 Code - Dishonesty, fraud by client: BC Code rule 3.2-7.